Potty Training 3 Day Method Reduced To One Day

-While potty training might be causing you distress and you might feel that you will never going to accomplish, be sure that this is just another phase in a child’s development that will eventually pass.
+While potty training might be causing you distress and you might feel that you are never going to accomplish it, be sure that this is just another phase in a child’s development that will eventually pass.

 So, before you continue reading, you might want to go and grab a cuppa, or wine, just to relax for a few minutes while you are reading this post.
 So, grab it, I will wait for you.